binafy/laravel-user-monitoring/README.md

 ],
 ```

-After, you need to use [Task Scheduling](https://laravel.com/docs/10.x/scheduling) to fire related command, so go to `app/Console/Kernel.php` and do like this:
+After, you need to use [Task Scheduling](https://laravel.com/docs/10.x/scheduling) to fire-related command, so go to `app/Console/Kernel.php` and do like this:

 ```php
 <?php